County Buildings, Peebles: History

 Following the implementation of the Local Government (Scotland) Act 1889, which established county councils in every county, the new county leaders needed to identify offices for Peeblesshire County Council.
-The county council initially met at the courthouse in the High Street, which had been built in 1844–1848.
+The county council initially met at the courthouse in the High Street, which had been built between 1844 and 1848.

 As the responsibilities of the council increased, it became necessary to find dedicated facilities and so the council leaders decided to remodel the old poorhouse at Rosetta Road.
 The remodelled structure was designed by Peddie and Todd in the Baroque style, built in ashlar stone with a harled finish and was completed in 1935.

 The design involved a symmetrical main frontage with seven bays facing onto Rosetta Road with the end bays projected forward as single story pavilions; the central section of five bays featured a central doorway with an architrave flanked by brackets supporting a large cornice.
 The central section was fenestrated with single sash windows with architraves while the end pavilions were fenestrated by three-light sash windows.
 At roof level, there was a large octagonal cupola on a balustraded base with an ogee-shaped dome.
 Internally, the principal room was a wooden panelled council chamber.

 Following the implementation of the Local Government (Scotland) Act 1973, the county council was abolished and the building became the offices and meeting place of Tweeddale District Council.
 In 1996, Scottish Borders Council became the unitary authority for the area and the building became the local area office for the enlarged council as well as the local police headquarters.